jeroenvansaane/Deep-Learning-Based-Intrusion-Detection-NSL-KDD/README.md

 ## Running the Application

-Run inside jupyter notebook after installing required libraries.
+Run inside Jupyter Notebook after installing required libraries.

 ## Experimental Results

-Classification report that contains accuracy per class / attack category available on request.
+Classification report that contains accuracy per class / attack category is available on request.

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE file for details